It is with great pleasure I report on the activities of Taverners Australia this year.

-Australia wide, we supported over 72 groups during the year and donated over $400,000.
-Our support to grass roots blind, deaf, intellectually impaired, indigenous, and young women provides opportunities and support that is greatly appreciated by them.
+Australia-wide, we supported over 72 groups during the year and donated over $400,000.
+Our support to grassroots blind, deaf, intellectually impaired, indigenous, and young women provide opportunities and support that is greatly appreciated by them.

-The Taverners has donated in excess of $10 million dollars to the community over the past 15 years to give a sporting chance to those we support.
+The Taverners have donated in excess of $10.4 million dollars to the community over the past 16 years to give a sporting chance to those we support.

-We received substantial support from, APT travel, The Parncutt Family Foundation, Kookaburra, Perks Accountants, Minter Ellison, Morgan Foundation, and many individuals through generous donations and I thank them for this generous support.
+We received substantial support from The Parncutt Family Foundation, Kookaburra, Perks Accountants, Minter Ellison, Morgan Foundation, Harvey Norman stores and Coles supermarkets.
+Many individuals also supported us through generous donations, and I thank them for this support.